raygun101/MarkupKit/README.md

 </LMColumnView>
 ```

 If the column view's horizontal alignment is set to "fill" (the default), the left and right edges of each subview will be pinned to the left and right edges of the column (excluding layout margins), ensuring that all of the labels are the same width.
-Otherwise, the subviews will be aligned according to the specified value.
+Otherwise, the subviews will be horizontally aligned according to the specified value.

+#### Baseline Alignment
 This markup creates a column view containing three labels with different font sizes.
 Because `alignToBaseline` is set to `true`, the labels will be spaced vertically according to their first and last baselines rather than their bounding rectangles:

 ```xml